lukecampbell/module9/body/2-laws.md

 why it's not allowed for them to install their own software or even use software licensed to the company on their personal machines.

+#### Civil Rights Act of 1964

+In summary, the Civil Rights Act of 1964 outlaws any form of discrimination.
+Unfortunately, a company can be held liable for the actions of its employees in regards to creating a hostile work environment and unfair discrimination.
+Monitoring e-mail is one way to combat this.
+Due to the nature of how informal e-mail is and how long it is stored a company could be buried in lawsuits and litigation if the employees present discriminatory remarks in e-mail or any digital communication maintained by the company.

+#### Federal Rules of Civil Procedure (FCRP) governing e-discovery

+In a certain situation when a company was brought into question about an employee's termination, the company was found guilty.
+The key turning point was when a manager deleted an e-mail describing the reasons for termination.
+The courts held that because the e-mail was removed and was sought to be a key piece of evidence in the case, the company was attempting to hide information.
+If the manager had been properly informed not to write anything negative in his e-mails or specifically do not delete e-mails this could have been avoided.
+Specifically it is the job of IT to backup e-mails in case of litigation or law enforcement reasons.

 ### 2.4 Liabilities

 Ultimately, the mentioned statutes and laws are to protect private citizens